boopesh07/Document-Vault/README.md

 `app.workers.document_vault_consumer.DocumentVaultConsumer` continuously polls an SQS queue (long-polling by default) for `entity.deleted` events.
 Each message:

 1. Validates payload (supports SNS envelope or direct SQS payloads).
-2. Skips already processed events using the `processed_events` table.
+2. Skips already processed events using the `document_vault_processed_events` table.
 3. Invokes `DocumentService.cascade_archive_by_entity`, which archives any non-archived documents for that entity and emits audit/document events.
 4. Deletes the message upon success.